Updated: February 2, 2026

 Your audience should know what to expect when they visit your profile.
 Consider rotating between a few core content types that represent different aspects of your artistry:

-• Live Performances: Raw, high-energy clips from concerts or intimate acoustic sessions.
+• Live Performances: Raw clips from concerts or intimate acoustic sessions.

 • Studio Sessions: Behind-the-scenes footage of you creating, mixing, or collaborating.